cappe987/cappe987.github.io/_posts/2019-11-19-dynamic-vs-static.markdown

 Here we have the type signature for the same function in C#.
 `T` and `R` represents two generic types.
 They could be the same type, or they could be different types.
+We do not care, as long as all `T`'s have the same type, same goes for `R`.

 For the first argument you can pass it any C# class that implements the interface `IEnumerable<T>` of any type